 Just when companies were seeing the GFC as an event fading into the past, new pressures of changing economies and markets are now upon us.
-Some companies are reporting they are excelling in business growth, whilst many others are struggling to keep the doors open.
+Some companies are reporting they are excelling in business growth, whilst many others are struggling to keep their doors open.
 For those involved in B2B markets, the pressure can be enormous as you attempt to arrest the challenges you are confronted with.

-In research in the half-year just passed, Sales Focus International discovered an interesting emerging trend, in that companies often fail to identify or more importantly accept when they should be operating in survival mode and expose themselves to unnecessary risk by not acting early enough.
+In research in the half-year just passed, Sales Focus International discovered an interesting emerging trend, in that companies often fail to identify or, more importantly, accept when they should be operating in survival mode and expose themselves to unnecessary risk by not acting early enough.
 A company that has crossed the threshold to business survival mode can be identified with these simple points:

 Beware of the Toxic “If . . .
 Then”

 Do you find yourself making these statements?
 “If we can just get through this quarter, then things will pick up.”
 “If this one deal comes through, then others will follow and we’ll be all right.”
 “If we can hang on until we feel the impact of the new products, then things will work out.”
 “If we can just get our salespeople to sell a couple more things each month, then we’ll end up being successful.”

 As a turnaround consultant, these are familiar statements that I hear before a company shifts into serious business survival issues.
 You may be overly confident or helplessly hopeful, looking for the simple solution, the quick fix.
 You may not have experienced how much momentum a failing company can generate in the wrong direction before it is just too late to fix it.